 Market value

-A professional opinion the value of the property and what it would sell for in a competitive market.
+A professional opinion on the value of a property and what it would sell for in a competitive market.
 There are plenty of things factored in when working out the market value of the home, including:

 - Location